tomyreyes/Rate-That-Dad-Joke/README.md

 ## Future Additions:
 Due to time constraints, I did not get into nearly enough of what I wanted to do with this project.
 I would have liked to structure the server using [Blueprints](http://flask.pocoo.org/docs/1.0/blueprints/).
 Right now, I just have a large routes.py.
-I think this can be refactored to focus more on separating everything by concerns.
+I think I can do a better job separating the server by concerns.
 I also wanted create tests for the routes I created and separate implementation code from my route end-point.
 Finally, I would have loved to spend more time learning Python as a language.

 ### Application Structure

 Client - I separated the components into a component directory.
-In the component directory there are also two directors, styles and utils.
+In the component directory there are also two directories, styles and utils.
 ```
 ├── client
     ├── public